stefanprodan/k8s-prom-hpa/README.md

 HPA v2 and Kubernetes 1.8 all you need is the metrics server and the `horizontal-pod-autoscaler-use-rest-clients` turned on.
 The HPA rest client is enabled by default in Kubernetes 1.9.

-Deploy `metrics-server` in the `kube-system` namespace:
+Deploy the Metrics Server in the `kube-system` namespace:

 ```bash
 kubectl create -f ./metrics-server
 ```

-After one minute the `metric-server` will start reporting CPU and memory metrics for nodes and pods.
+After one minute the `metric-server` will start reporting CPU and memory usage for nodes and pods.

 View nodes metrics: